Nov

 It’s funny how you can have a mental image of a person that persists long after things have changed.
 Parents exhibit this behavior, often continuing to view their children in the same light as when they were much younger.
 That old couple you see celebrating their 75th anniversary?
 Their mental image of each other is from earlier days.

 The same phenomenon plays out in baseball.
-Say the name Kirby Puckett and most people will talk about the fat guy with a funny name who could seemingly hit a double on command.
+Say the name Kirby Puckett and most people my age will talk about the fat guy with a funny name who could seemingly hit a double on command.
 Reports described him as “shaped like a bowling ball” and “the Buddha of baseball.”
 He could hit, specializing in making contact with anything withing three feet of home plate.
 There was no nipping the corners for called strikes.
 Anything was fair game.
 He retired with a .318 batting average, but what impresses about the number is the fact that he did this as a right-handed hitter.
 This means a rather portly, stubby legged guy had to run an extra two steps first base on every hit and still beat out throws.
 Among postwar righties he remains the all-time career batting champ.

 Aside from an ability to keep offensive production humming while seemingly changing shape, Puckett was also known for longevity.
 For more than a decade after his rookie season he avoided the disabled list.